 “I really wanted to like the CLMBR, but at the end of the day, I just found it to be too inconvenient,” GGR writer Anthony O’Reilly explained.
 “The workouts themselves were challenging and the instructors were entertaining and thorough, I just would’ve liked to see them make it easier for taller people.”

 The CLMBR itself is very tech-driven, with a 21.5-inch HD adjustable touchscreen.
 The sound system is surprisingly booming for the size, and the instruction plus music are easy to hear.

 The machine can be connected to additional Bluetooth-enabled devices, like smart phones, fitness trackers, and headphones.
 Before you start a class on the CLMBR, it will ask you if you’d like to connect anything via Bluetooth, which is a nice feature.

 Grab your water bottle, sling it into the singular holder on the side of the machine, and let’s get started.

 Although you can do a manual climb without guidance, the real draw of the CLMBR is the interactive programming.
-For $39.99 per month, this isn’t a cheap subscription, but if you’re willing to fork out the money for the over $2,000 machine, you likely don’t mind.
+For $39.99 per month, this isn’t a cheap subscription, but if you’re willing to fork out the money for the nearly $3,500 machine, you likely don’t mind.
 Plus, you’ll be able to set up four separate user profiles within the app for other family members within one subscription, which is a nice value-add.